haroonalrasheed/641a/selected-publications/index.md

 _Transgressive Tech_, with L. Taylor, S. de Souza, J. Lopez-Solano, O. Sabbah & F. Ohai (eds.), Amsterdam University Press, forthcoming

-["Digital Transformation and the Humanitarian-Development Transition: The role of digital public infrastructure and data protection"](https://doi.org/10.4324/9781003650164-9), with E. Schoemaker, in [_Data Protection in Humanitarian Action: Responding to crises in a data-driven world_](https://doi.org/10.4324/9781003650164), edited by A. Beduschi, M. Marelli & A. Martin, Taylor & Francis, 2025 [ISBN-13 978-1-041094-07-4]
+["Digital Transformation and the Humanitarian-Development Transition: The role of digital public infrastructure and data protection"](https://doi.org/10.4324/9781003650164-9), with E. Schoemaker, in [_Data Protection in Humanitarian Action: Responding to crises in a data-driven world_](https://doi.org/10.4324/9781003650164), edited by A. Beduschi, M. Marelli & A. Martin, Taylor & Francis: 109–128, 2025 [ISBN-13 978-1-041094-07-4]

 [_Data Protection in Humanitarian Action: Responding to crises in a data-driven world_](https://www.routledge.com/Data-Protection-in-Humanitarian-Action-Responding-to-Crises-in-a-Data-Driven-World/Beduschi-Marelli-Martin/p/book/9781041094586), with A. Beduschi & M. Marelli (eds.), Taylor & Francis, 2025 [ISBN-13 978-1-041094-07-4]